Pope Urban I: Tomb

 It was believed that Urban was buried in the Coemetarium Praetextati where a tomb was inscribed with his name.
 However, when excavating the Catacomb of Callixtus Italian archaeologist Giovanni de Rossi uncovered the lid of a sarcophagus which suggested that Urban was in fact buried there.
 De Rossi also found a list of martyrs and confessors who were buried at St. Callistus's, which contained Urban's name.
 De Rossi therefore concluded that the Urban buried in the Coemetarium Praetextati was another bishop and Pope Urban was located in Catacomb of St. Callistus.
 While many historians accept this opinion, doubt remains since Pope Sixtus III's list of saints buried in St. Callistus's Catacomb does not include Urban in the succession of popes but rather in a list of foreign bishops.
 Therefore, it is possible that Pope Urban is indeed buried in the Coemetarium Praetextati.

 Urban is a saint of the Catholic Church and the Eastern Orthodox Church.
-His relic is located in Hungary in the Monok Roman Catholic Church.
+A relic from his body is located in Hungary in the Monok Roman Catholic Church.
 In 1773, Pope Clement XIV donated it to the Andrássy family.

 Legends and myths

 As no contemporary accounts of Urban's pontificate exist there have been many legends and acts attributed to him which are fictitious or difficult to ascertain the factual nature of.
 The legendary Acts of St. Cecilia and the Liber Pontificalis contain information on Urban although their reliability is doubtful.
-Chaucer made him a character in the Second Nun's Tale of the Canterbury Tales.
+Chaucer made him a character in "The Second Nun's Tale" of The Canterbury Tales.

 A story that was once included in the Catholic Church's Breviary states that Urban had many converts among whom were Tiburtius and his brother Valerianus, the husband of Cecilia.
 Tradition credits Urban with the miracle of toppling an idol through prayer.
 This event is believed to have led to Urban being beaten and tortured before being sentenced to death by beheading.

 A further belief, now known as an invention from the 6th century, was that Urban had ordered the making of silver liturgical vessels and the patens for twenty-five titular churches of his own time.